by Kyle Bookholz

 Anti-pay television propaganda announcement which played in many California

-Meanwhile, Broadcasting took a poke at pay-TV with the cartoon shown at right, which appeared in their August 30, 1965 issue.
+Meanwhile, Broadcasting took a poke at pay-TV with the cartoon shown at left, which appeared in their August 30, 1965 issue.

 The FCC continued to debate whether to allow over-the-air subscription television on a regular basis, even as it granted an extension of WHCT's experimental operation.
 Congress weighed in with a resolution in November 1967 calling the experiment thus far "inconclusive" and questioning whether the Communications Act of 1934 gave the FCC authority to license subscription television operations.
 Finally, RKO General called it quits, abandoning the Phonevision experiment on January 31, 1969; in a statement, RKO General President John B. Poor said "the major purposes of the test have now been fulfilled" and said they would consider restarting pay operation once a standard for color transmission of same was approved by the FCC.
 Left unsaid by Mr. Poor was the fact that they were down to 4,500 subscribers at the time after reaching a peak of 7,000 in 1967.